HerrerAaron/RHC_Analytics/README.md

 3. A predictive model correctly classified 30-day mortality risk 74% of the time using only admission data.
 The strongest predictors were a pre-existing prognosis score, baseline functional health, DNR status, and liver function, largely consistent across both the predictive model and the survival model.

 4. RHC's effect was also examined across different types of patients, 7 disease categories and 3 severity levels, to see whether it worked better or worse for some groups than others.
 Although some groups appeared to respond differently at first glance, a direct statistical comparison found none of those differences were confirmed as real; the variation was consistent with chance rather than a proven pattern.

-## Why This Matters

-Although this project analyzes a healthcare dataset, the analytical techniques apply broadly across business domains.
-The central challenge—determining whether an intervention actually caused an outcome despite selection bias—is common in marketing campaigns, product experiments, customer retention initiatives, and public policy evaluation.
-This project demonstrates how causal inference can distinguish true treatment effects from misleading raw comparisons.
-The project also incorporates common methods used in analyst roles such as predictive modelling and segmentation/subgroup analysis.

 ## Recommendations